Dragonyong-siu/Image_Caption-Show_And_Tell/README.md

 As a vocabulary for embeddedding.
 I tried using gpt2 (50257 tokens) and Bert (30232 tokens), but this required a relatively large amount of computation and was slow at learning, so I created vocab_dict separately.(See vocab.py for this.)

 I selected frequently used words from the coco annotation data and proceeded with encoding.(I selected 5,000 tokens.)

+## encoder : resnet50
+I used resnet50 as an encoder.
+Larger cnn models such as efficientnet and resnet152 could have been used, but in this project, encoders were not included in the trainable params, so I chose smaller models.

+## decoder : gru_cell
+The decoder structure of the show and tell is built using rnn as a basic structure, which is called the beginning of image caption.

+I wrote the decoder code using lstm, gru, and basic rnn according to the content of the paper, and among them, gru obtained the fastest convergence and the highest score.